DtxdF/AppJail.docs/docs/trusted-users.md

-!!! tip
+!!! note

-    Now an unprivileged user can run `appjail` without running `appjail-user` and this is the recommended way.
-Much of the following explanation actually applies.
+    Historically, there were tools called `appjail-user` and `appjail-config-user` that served as wrappers for `appjail` and `appjail-config` to elevate privileges.
+Now an unprivileged user can run `appjail`/`appjail-config` without running `appjail-user`/`appjail-config-user` and this is the recommended way.

-When you share a server with co-workers or when you are the only person using a laptop, it is probably worth using AppJail without accessing the `root` account.
-AppJail has a simple but useful wrapper for such users named `appjail-user`.

-The `appjail-user` uses `RUNAS` to execute AppJail commands as root.
+When you share a server with co-workers or when you are the only person using a laptop, it is probably worth using AppJail without accessing the `root` account. `appjail` uses `RUNAS` (see `appjail.conf(5)`) to execute AppJail commands as `root`.
 You can set it in the AppJail configuration file to whatever you prefer, such as `sudo`, `doas` or native `mdo`.
-Of course, you need to install one of them first.
-I recommend using `security/doas` because it is simple and secure.
+Of course, you need to install one of them first (except for `mdo`, which is native in FreeBSD).
+For simplicity, `RUNAS` defaults to `doas`, so the following document assumes `security/doas` is already installed on your system.

 The only rule required in your `doas.conf(5)` file is: